pingidentity/pingidentity-solutions-customers-wf-base-pre-prod/README.md

 `docker-compose logs -f`

 Enter **Ctrl+C** to exit the display.

 #### c.
 Use either of these commands to display the status of the Docker containers in the stack:

 * `docker ps` (enter this at intervals)

 * `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`

 Refer to the [Docker Compose documentation](https://docs.docker.com/compose/) for more information.

 Refer to the [Devops GitBook](https://pingidentity-devops.gitbook.io/devops/) for more information on using Ping Identity DevOps.

 ### 2. How to log in to the product management consoles:

 #### Ping Data Console for PingDirectory

 * Console URL: `https://localhost:8443/console`

 * Server: `pingdirectory`

 * User: `Administrator`

 * Password: `2FederateM0re`

 #### PingFederate

 * Console URL: `https://localhost:9999/pingfederate/app`

 * User: `Administrator`

 * Password: `2FederateM0re`

 #### Ping Data Console for DataSync

 * Console URL: `https://localhost:8443/console`

 * Server: `pingdatasync`

 * User: `Administrator`

 * Password: `2FederateM0re`

 #### PingCentral

 * Console URL: `https://localhost:9022`

 * User: `Administrator`

 * Password: `2Federate`

 #### PingDelegator

 * Console URL: `https://localhost:6443`

  * User: `Administrator`

   * Password: `2FederateM0re`

 ### 3. How to test a SAML application/connection:

 - From the PingFederate home page, select **SP Connections**.

-- Next, select the **Sample SAML Connection**.
+- Next, select the **Ping SAML Consumer**.

 - Click on the **SSO Application Endpoint** hyperlink presented at the top portion of the screen.

 - You will be redirected to a Sign On screen.

 - Next, enter in a sample username, followed by the sample password.
 The sample users file can be found within the PingDirectory Server Profile located at:

   `./server-profile/pingdirectory/pd.profile/ldif/userRoot/20-sampleusers.ldif`

-- After logging in with the sample username and password, you should be brought to a webpage containing a JSON object.
+- After logging in with the sample username and password, you will be brought to a webpage labeled **Assertion Validator**.

-- You can now verify the SAML test was successful if a **SAMLResponse** is present in the **form** value.
+- You can now verify the SAML test was successful if a **Success** message is present.

 ### 4. How to test OAuth with a Sample User:

 - Navigate to the following URL:

   `https://localhost:9031/OAuthPlayground`

   *(use `localhost` unless otherwise specified)*